Hawmex/aut_data_and_information_analysis_project/README.md

 # AUT Data & Information Analysis Project

-This repository contains my project for the Data & Information Analysis course at AUT (Tehran Polytechnic).
+This repository contains the files of my project for the "Data & Information Analysis" course at Amirkabir University of Technology (Tehran Polytechnic).

 ## Part 1